 He drives to each client site in a van which belongs to Everything Ltd. He doesn’t keep a log of his mileage, because he leaves the van in the depot at the end of his shift and goes home in his own car.
 This means all the fuel he puts into the van is for work use only.

 Yes, you can.
 If your employees use fuel cards to fill up cars that are for mixed use, you can let them keep the fuel as a perk.
-What a generous boss you are!
-There’s a catch, though.
+But remember this is a taxable employee benefit.

 The tax charged on fuel when it’s given as an employee benefit is called the Fuel Benefit Charge.

-You have to report what you pay on form P11D which is your end-of-year expenses and benefits report for employees and directors.
+- Report what you pay on form P11D, your end-of-year expenses and benefits report for employees and directors.
 You must report to HMRC the full extent of personal use across all your vehicles and employees.
 This includes any fuel for personal use, and any company vehicles also used for private journeys.

-Your first option is to use the actual amount of VAT that was charged on all the non-work fuel your employee bought with their company fuel card.
+Use the actual amount of VAT that was charged on all the non-work fuel your employee bought with their company fuel card.
+In dealing with HMRC, fuel cards can really be of great help.

 Alternatively, you can use the VAT fuel scale charge that HMRC provides.
 This is your only option if you don’t keep a detailed log or don’t have fuel cards.